By Christopher Brown of OCDCarCare.com

 Keeping the Cotton vs. Kevlar t-shirt analogy in mind…

-Easy: It cannot.
+Simple Answer: It cannot.

-QUESTION 2: How can a ceramic coating manufacturer honestly claim “X” hardness levels on all current or past formulations of automotive paint?
+How can a ceramic coating manufacturer honestly claim “X” hardness levels on all current or past formulations of automotive paint?

 Again, they cannot.